nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-The server send us a list of 10 possible distributed parents to connect to.
+The server send us a list of max 10 possible distributed parents to connect to.
 Messages of this type are sent to us at regular intervals, until we tell the server we don't need more possible parents with a HaveNoParent message.

+The received list always contains users whose upload speed is higher than our own.
+If we have the highest upload speed on the server, we become a branch root, and start receiving [SearchRequest](#server-code-93) messages directly from the server.

 #### Function Names